Azure/AzureDataLake/docs/FAQs/ADL_FAQ.md

 No. Azure Data Lake Tools for Visual Studio works with Visual Studio Community Editions which are free.

-### !: Which versions of Visual Studio work with Azure Data Lake Tools for Visual Studio?
+### Q: Which versions of Visual Studio work with Azure Data Lake Tools for Visual Studio?

 These versions are supported:
 - VS 2012